cxw620/rust-polyglot/docs/intro.rst

 also an IR interpreter used mostly for validation.

 There is no formal language specification.
-The Rust Reference has most of the syntax but often lacks important details.
+The Rust Reference has most of the syntax but often lacks important information about semantics and details.

 The standard library documentation is excellent and comprehensive.